Bellfalasch/frontend-forum/slides.md

 # <twemoji-scroll/> Big events in Gjensidige

 * Our "first" Global Navigation was made.
-* Team Builders finilized the NCI-version of all components.
+* Team Builders finilized the NCI-version of all components - known as "Core 30".
 * All teams began implementing NCI.
 * Builders Core made its introduction, with compound component patterns, es-modules, tree-shaking, and enormous cleanups and improvements, moving FE at Gjensidige into the modern era of development.
 * Team structure was changed, then divisions were change, and many got new leaders